probmods/probmods2/chapters/bayesian-data-analysis.md

 + The *prior distribution over parameters* captures our initial state of knowledge (or beliefs) about the values that the latent parameters could have, before seeing the data.
 + The *posterior distribution over parameters* captures what we know about the latent parameters having updated our beliefs with the evidence provided by data.

-From either the prior or the posterior over parameters we can then run the model forward, ato get predictions about data sets:
+From either the prior or the posterior over parameters we can then run the model forward, to get predictions about data sets:

 + The *prior predictive distribution* tells us what data to expect, given our model and our initial beliefs about the parameters.
 The prior predictive is a distribution over data, and gives the relative probability of different *observable* outcomes before we have seen any data.